 Studying Congregations: A New Handbook by Nancy Tatom Ammerman, Jackson W. Carroll, Carl S. Dudley, and William McKinney (1998)

-4 replies on “Willow Creek REVEAL’s second book Follow Me tells us very little”
+4 responses to “Willow Creek REVEAL’s second book Follow Me tells us very little”

 andy, not sure if a separate group or initiative is associated with the method, but Appreciative Inquiry and the work of Mark Lau Branson seems adaptable to the life of communities who want to engage in a learning conversation about who they are and who they are becoming.